The Story of Eternity

 Also in Fall 2008, a semester abroad program was launched in Quito, Ecuador.
 This program had been developing since the Summer of 2003 when Spencer MacCuish and Francis Chan connected with Phil Payne, who had spent the past ten years as a missionary in Ecuador.
 The program reflects their shared passion of seeing students continue their education in an international context while gaining valuable cross-cultural ministry experience.

 Though the future of Eternity has yet to be determined, there are some indications of where the school is headed.
 The accreditation process has been going smoothly, but much work still lies ahead as we learn more about the great impact Eternity is having in the lives of students, graduates and local churches.
-Eternity moved from initial Applicant status with the ABHE in 2007 to Candidate status in 2011, and is on track to becoming accredited within the normal amount of time it takes most schools to complete the process.
+Eternity moved from initial Applicant status with the ABHE in 2007 to Candidate status in 2011, and became accredited in May 2016.
 In Spring 2012, the college graduated its first class that has come through since implementing the revised curriculum in 2008, and the curriculum will continue to be shaped as Eternity grows and learns about its effectiveness through regular assessment and evaluations.
 Since its doors opened in 2004, Eternity has continued to grow, simultaneously challenging and inspiring other colleges and young people to pursue training that will prepare the next generation of leaders.
 Because of its commitment to keeping students in the context of their local churches and providing higher education at an affordable price, continued growth is now also coming through planting or partnering with other colleges in conjunction with local churches and through the expansion of Distance Education.

 Eternity has graduates serving as missionaries all over the world, including Israel, India, Hungary, Mexico, Thailand, Indonesia and Iraq.
 Others are pursuing additional training and raising support for the mission field or are furthering their education at the graduate or seminary level.
 Many Eternity graduates have joined the staff of churches and camps across the country.
 Many other graduates have joined the workforce in a variety of vocations, seeking to further the kingdom of God in every area of life.
 Eternity is very proud of its graduates, and looks with anticipation to what God will continue to do in and through them as the school grows and develops.
 Ultimately, the school does not exist to offer classes or degrees.
 Rather, the purpose is to train people to fulfill the ministries that God has entrusted to them.